 Prospective Students

-Visiting the Department
+Visiting the department

-The Department of the Classics normally welcomes visits from prospective students and their families.
+The Department of the Classics normally welcomes visits from prospective undergraduate students and their families.
 We are located on the second floor of Boylston Hall, on the Mass.
 Ave. side of Harvard Yard (Google map).

 Visiting classes